spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
-`ACCOUNT`: The name of the master to operate on.
+`ACCOUNT`: The name of the account to operate on.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
- * `--json-key`: The path to a JSON service account that Spinnaker will use as credentials
+ * `--json-key`: The path to a JSON service account that Spinnaker will use as credentials.
  * `--no-validate`: (*Default*: `false`) Skip validation.
- * `--project`: The name of the GCP project in which to trigger and monitor builds
+ * `--project`: The name of the GCP project in which to trigger and monitor builds.
- * `--subscription-name`: The name of the PubSub subscription on which to listen for build changes
+ * `--subscription-name`: The name of the PubSub subscription on which to listen for build changes.

 ---